Nour2515/Regression-Models/README.md

 # 🏡 House Price Prediction Project

 This project focuses on analyzing and predicting house prices using multiple machine learning techniques.
-It involves regression models, classification algorithms, dimensionality reduction, and evaluation strategies to determine the most effective approach for house price prediction.
+It involves regression models, dimensionality reduction, and evaluation strategies to determine the most effective approach for house price prediction.

 ## 📁 Project Structure